InFormALin/maven-parent/README.md

 ![Maven Deploy (Dev)](https://github.com/InFormALin/maven-parent/workflows/Maven%20Deploy%20(Dev)/badge.svg)

 ## HowTo
-1. Always use `edu.kit.kastel.informalin.[subproject]` as group id and an arbitrary artifact id that defines your project
+1. Always use `edu.kit.kastel.[subproject]` as group id and an arbitrary artifact id that defines your project
 2. Then just add the dependency to this parent (you may use your own parent that inherits from this parent):

 ```xml